 5 Common Webinar Mistakes and How to Avoid Them

-There are a lot of opportunities to make webinar mistakes during production.
-The wrong link gets shared to an audience, a power outage takes place, a speaker has to drop out for some unforeseen reason or — and this does happen — the host locks themselves out of their studio or office.
+It is incredibly easy to make mistakes when it comes to your webinar.
+The wrong link gets shared to an audience, a power outage takes place, a speaker has to drop out for some unforeseen reason or — and believe it or not this does happen — the host locks themselves out of their studio or office.

 Whatever the reason, webinar mistakes happen.
-Knowing how to respond to them when they transpire is important.
+Knowing how to respond to them when they present themselves is important.
 That’s why, last week, our own Chief Webinerd, Mark Bornstein, took to the studio to lay out 2019’s top 10 webinar mistakes and how to avoid them.

 We’ve collected five of those common mistakes — in no particular order — for you to review.
 Let’s take a look now: